benbancroft/SoundBoard/README.md

 # SoundBoard
 TeamSpeak plugin and processing code to create soundboard from peoples voices on TeamSpeak.

-TeamSpeak SDK should be but into the include directory.
+TeamSpeak SDK should be put into the include directory.